 - the population size of the country: $R{t,m}$ will tend to be larger in larger populations as there are more people to infect.
 However, as the number of infected and recovered individuals increases in a country, $R{t,m}$ decreases because there are fewer individuals to infect.
 This is handled in the version 2 model deterministically based on population sizes given as input to the model. - the age structure of the country to account for the variable susceptibility of the different age classes in a population. $R{t,m}$ will tend to be larger in countries with older populations.
 This is handled in the version 2 model deterministically based on infection fatality ratios (IFR) given as input to the model. - non-pharmaceutical interventions such as a lockdown.
 By reducing the number of contacts between individuals, these interventions will tend to reduce $R{t,m}$.
-The effect of each intervention is estimated in the course of the MCMC, and is assumed to be homogeneous over all days during which it is enforced.
+The effect of each intervention is quantified by a single parameter that we seek to estimate from the data.
+It is assumed to be homogeneous over all days during which it is enforced.